pwang30/pwang30.github.io/index.md

 ## News

+- **[06.
+Jun.
+2026]** Our [paper](https://arxiv.org/abs/2607.05209) titled "Shadow Pricing of Static Voltage Stability Services within Unit Commitment for Inverter-Dominated Power Systems" is now available in arXiv, the first work for pricing static voltage stability services including reactive power support and short-circuit ratio enhancement.
+Thanks for the time and patience of my supervisor Luis, who contributed a lot to this work!
+The resources associated can be found below.

 - **[04.
 Jun.
 2026]** Excited to share that I am selected as a travel grant recipient to [EEEIC 2026](https://www.eeeic.net/) at Lisbon, from 29.Jun-02.July.
 I will present our recent work there on markets for short-circuit current as an ancillary service.
 Here are the <a href="assets/files/EEEIC2026_Peng_SCC_markets.pdf" download>slides</a>.

 - **[11.
 Apr.
 2026]** Excited to share that I am selected to study at summer school [SESM26](https://sesm26.sciencesconf.org/) at Sophia Antipolis, from 15.Jun-19.Jun.
 Here is the <a href="assets/files/SESM summer school_Poster.pdf" download>poster</a>.